seiyaku

 Christmas

-Christians also use candles during Advent, on the Altar, at Baptisms, in the Sanctuary, at vigils, and other sacramentals.
-They even have a special ceremony called Candlemas 40 days after Christmas when celebrations are held to commemorate the presentation of baby Jesus to the Temple in Jerusalem (Luke 2:22–40).
+Christians also use candles during Advent, on the altar, at baptisms, in the sanctuary, at vigils, and for other sacramentals.
+They even have a special ceremony called Candlemas 40 days after Christmas commemorating the presentation of the baby Jesus in the Temple in Jerusalem (Luke 2:22–40).
 At Candlemas, candles are blessed with holy water for their use in the coming year.

 Other religions